What is a Public Adjuster?

 The public adjuster serves as an advocate for the policy holder and represents their interests to the insurance company.

-They legally represent the policy holder during the claim process, and they can handle the insurance from start to finish, with the goal of saving the insured party both money and time.
+They legally represent the policy holder during the roof insurance claim process, and they can handle the insurance from start to finish, with the goal of saving the insured party both money and time.